• Menu

 The Beaty Biodiversity Museum is fiercely dedicated to enhancing the appreciation of biodiversity for visitors of all ages.
 Its 20,000 square feet (1,900 square metres) of collections and exhibit space contain over two million specimens collected between the early 1900s and the present.

-Naturally, a particular focus is placed on the species of British Columbia, Yukon, and the Pacific Coast.
+Being one of the top museums in Vancouver Canada, a particular focus is placed on the species of British Columbia.

 The showstopper is the incredible 25-metre (82-foot) Blue Whale skeleton.